 As you can see, investing requires trade-offs, like more short-term volatility for higher returns.
 Another trade-off you may have to consider is between different discretionary purchases.
-Sometimes you may have multiple expenses that are important to you on a personal level, such as paying for a grandchild's education or taking a dream trip with your spouse.
+Sometimes you may have multiple expenses that are important to you on a personal level, such as paying for a grandchild's university education or taking a dream trip with your spouse.
 However, in order to meet your investing goals you'll need to be clear about what's affordable.
 It's not advisable to risk depleting your portfolio for non-essential spending.
-This isn't to say helping with education or taking a trip are off the table; rather, they just need to be realistically budgeted in the context of your overall goals, cashflow needs and return expectations.
+This isn't to say helping with university or a vacation are off the table; rather, they just need to be realistically budgeted in the context of your overall goals, cash-flow needs and return expectations.
 Maybe you can do both or only one, or possibly neither.